 What to Pack

-I expect you won’t spend the whole night there unless there are some special circumstance that permits you to do so.
+I expect you won’t spend the whole night there unless there is some special circumstance that permits you to do so.
 Just bring the normal things you always bring with you when going out.
-An extra jacket or anything for the cold is also helpful even on summer as the temperature dramatically drops during sunset.

-Internet connection is also a must.
-Don’t go travelling to London if you don’t have any internet connection in your phone.
+An Internet connection is also a must.
+Don’t go traveling to London if you don’t have an internet connection on your phone.
 Your smartphone will serve as your radar when navigating through the streets.
-Without internet, you will be blind and deaf.
-Applications like Google Maps, Google Translate are important to your trips.

 Budget Concern

-This is the United Kingdom and everything will be quite expensive.
-But I managed to spend €100.00 (converted to GBP) in two shoreleaves.
-But that’s far too less compared to your salary, latest iPhone or other folks who spend GBP 5,000.00 in their London vacation trip.
+But that’s far too low compared to your salary, latest iPhone, or other folks who spend GBP 5,000.00 on their London vacation trip.
 It’s once in a lifetime experience.
 It’s worth to take a shot.

 Now don’t be a lazy potato couch after your watch and create reasons for you not to go ashore.
 If you think that going for a shore leave is expensive, I created a post on providing Eight Tips to Have a Fantastic Shore Leave Without Spending Too Much to which most of the guides are already provided here.
-I also Busted the Myth on Costly City Excursion which basically tells you that an increased spending ashore is not always equal to increased happiness.
-It could be the opposite and filled with regrets.

 I also created a post on reasons Why You Need to Go Ashore.
 Click on those links to find out more.